LTS5/cmp/doc/source/download.rst

 	OR IMAGES GENERATED THROUGH THE USE OF THE SOFTWARE BE USED IN THE PROVISION OR PATIENT CARE.

-.. note:: Please `REGISTER <http://www.cmtk.org/users/register>`_ when before you start to use Connectome Mapper or the Connectome Mapping Toolkit.
+.. note:: Please `REGISTER <http://www.cmtk.org/users/register>`_  before you start to use Connectome Mapper or the Connectome Mapping Toolkit.
 This will help us improving the software.

 `I agree on the terms and conditions of the connectome mapper license and want to download the source code <https://github.com/LTS5/cmp/tarball/release-1.0.2>`_